Rob174/detection_nappe_hydrocarbures_IMT_cefrem/progress.md

 # Progress

+✔️ done and tested ; 🔨 done not tested ; ⏲️ in progress

-- 07-06-2021
+## 07-06-2021

-Cache transfert in progress
+⏲️ Cache transfert

-Patch creation algorithm ok
+✔️Patch creation algorithm
-- tests in progress
+- ✔️ tests

-Object to save data ok
+✔️ Object to save data

+⏲️ Classification dataset with fixed pixel grid